pcasaes/kafka-workshop/README.md

         --bootstrap-server localhost:9092 \
         --topic simple.topic

-This will block the terminal waiting for messages... -but what? where are our messages?!!!- `ctrl-c` out of the consumer and let's read from the beginning
+This will block the terminal waiting for messages... _but what? where are our messages?!!!_
+`ctrl-c` out of the consumer and let's read from the beginning

     kafka-console-consumer.sh \